ADG4050/EE4C16-self-driving-lab/README.md

 [here](https://github.com/frcs/EE4C16-self-driving-lab/archive/master.zip)).
 Rename
 this folder `self-driving-lab`.

-2. If you are on the Lab machines, start the anaconda prompt.
+2. If you are on the CadLab machines, start the anaconda prompt.

 -- Do not just search for 'Anaconda Prompt'!
    You must find specifically the 'Anaconda 3' (64 bit) version in 'All Programs'.